Microck/sincronizado/README.md

 sincronizado bridges the gap.

-1. keep your editor (vscode, jetbrains, neovim) on your local machine.
+1. keep your files on your local machine.
-2. sync your files instantly to a vps using mutagen.
+2. sync them instantly to a vps using mutagen.
 3. run your ai agent (claude, opencode) on the vps in a persistent tmux session.

 you get local editor speed with server-grade compute.

 ## what it actually does

-`sinc` is a cli wrapper around `mutagen`, `ssh`, and `tmux`.
+sincronizado is a cli wrapper around `mutagen`, `ssh`, and `tmux`.

 when you run `sinc` in a project folder:
 1. checks if a sync session exists. if not, creates one.